albertcalv/bsc.spark/README.md

 	spark.task.cpus	1	Number of cores to allocate for each task. spark.task.maxFailures	4	Number of individual task failures before giving up on the job.
 Should be greater than or equal to 1.
 Number of allowed retries = this value - 1.

+#4.
+SPARK4MN

+##4.1 Disk access

+ -NOTE: It's recommended to use 'file://' before conventional paths because if HDFS is enabled Spark may take all paths (e.g. /data) as HDFS paths.

+##4.2 Disk access